 The real fun is digging through Fitbit’s lineup of bracelet-like straps for the Luxe.
 You can find stainless steel link and mesh options, as well as leather and woven straps.
 I particularly like the slate woven band that shipped with my Fitbit Luxe review unit.
 Note that these are proprietary straps on a new product, so you’ll most likely need to buy replacement straps directly from Fitbit for a while before decent third-party options show up at other retailers.

-Unlike other Fitbit wearables, the Luxe does not have a physical button on the side.
+Unlike other Fitbit wearables, the Luxe does not have a physical or capacitive button on the side.
 All navigation on the device is to be done via taps and swipes on the touchscreen (more on that in a minute).
 I like physical buttons on my fitness watches — it’s far easier to stop a workout by pressing a button instead of swiping around on a sweaty little screen.
 Though, I’m aware the buttonless design makes the Luxe look more like a bracelet.

 See also: The best Fitbit smartwatches you can buy